 Thompson’s primary research interest is in the area of conducting pedagogy.
 His current focus is an attempt to inform and re-frame non-verbal musical communication using ideas from Information Theory and Bloom’s Taxonomy, a topic on which he has been invited to give workshops and presentations across the country.

 Thompson is an active participant in the furtherance of choral music throughout the country, frequently appearing as a clinician and honor choir director.
-Also active as a singer, he has appeared as a soloist with the Boulder Philharmonic, North Carolina Baroque Orchestra, The Green Lake Festival, Bach Festival Florence, The King’s Counterpoint, and the Florence Symphony Orchestra.
+Also active as a singer, he has appeared as a soloist with the Boulder Philharmonic, The King’s Counterpoint, The North Carolina Baroque Orchestra, The Green Lake Festival, Bach Festival Florence, and the Florence Symphony Orchestra.
 In addition, he has appeared as a guest artist with Vocal Tapestry, Present Music in Milwaukee, and as a performer on the Yolanda Marculescu Vocal Arts Series.